ppatierno/kafka-opentelemetry/README.md

 ```

 As usual, the main three system properties are set to specify the logical service name, the exporter to be used (i.e. jaeger) and disable the metrics exporter.

+The same can be used for running the Streams API based application.